-00000MONACO MAGAZINE is publication, a website and a programme of events.
-The format of a periodical magazine is used as an organisational structure to produce content across three platforms.
-Instead of reviewing or previewing, the magazine is devoted to sharing ideas and information about things that haven’t happened, and maybe never will (artworks that are impossible to realise, projects that haven’t got off the ground, the beginnings of ideas, or research that is still ongoing).
+00000MONACO MAGAZINE is a biannual publication compiled from paper-based submissions by over fifty contributors.
+Six issues were published between 2010 and 1012.
+Only one hundred copies of each issue were produced and no digital equivalent exists (although a special PDF issue – 2.5 – was made in 2011).
+Instead of reviewing or previewing, the magazine shares ideas and information about things that haven’t happened, and maybe never will (artworks that are impossible to realise, projects that haven’t got off the ground, the beginnings of ideas, or research that is still ongoing).
 The aim is not to catalogue or archive these projects, instead they are considered as starting points.
-00000A magazine is light and malleable, but it also presents an opportunity for continuity or permanence–more so than an exhibition, or even a book–because a magazine repeats regularly.
-This degree of perpetuity allows contributions to unfold gradually over several issues as readers become contributors and contributors become readers.
+The magazine is named after Monaco, a small city-state on the French Riviera.